 Becoming a commercial pilot during a global pandemic

-With student pilots facing unprecedented challenges, we wanted to find out more about what motivated our students to start commercial training, and how they are coping in the face of adversity.
+With student pilots facing unprecedented challenges, we wanted to find out more about what motivated our students to start commercial pilot training, and how they are coping in the face of adversity.

 Coronavirus affects all stages commercial pilot training, from those wanting to start their ATPL theory, to those who’ve recently received their full ATPL and are looking for jobs.